 5 Ways to Be More Gender Inclusive in Your Salon

-is committed to educating and informing the industry on LGBTQ+ issues and ensuring clients of all genders (including those who don’t conform to male or female) are welcomed in hair salons spaces
+During Trans Awareness Week (13 – 19 November) there’s no better time to get educated and informed about LGBTQ+ issues and ensure clients of all genders (including those who don’t conform to male or female) are welcomed in the hair salon and barber industry?

-?
-FYI, Keri is non-binary and goes by the pronoun ‘they’.
-Here are their 10 ways to be more inclusive when it comes to gender…
+Here are their 5 ways to be more inclusive when it comes to gender…

 Get diverse on your social media

 You may look at your business and think “hey, we welcome everyone!” ,when in reality you may be sending out messages that exclude several people.
 By not using a diverse range of representative images on your social media you are actually stopping clients, who may be looking for a welcoming space, from trying you out.
 When was the last time you used a cisgender female for a “male” hair cut?
 How about using a guy for long hair?

 Do you deter non-binary/trans clients from being able to select a service because they have to choose under ‘ladies’ or ‘gents’ when they pick a service with you?
 This can be really tricky for people who don’t identify as either.
 A simple inclusivity statement on your website could make that client hovering over the mouse click for an appointment at your business.
 Here is a great example:

 “In this new era of gender fluidity we want to make sure our pricing reflects the chosen service and experience level of your Stylist, not the gender you identify as.
 Not only do we believe that this is a fairer and more inclusive way of doing things, we also feel it’s necessary because of how hair trends are changing.”